0xJem/railway-ponder-frontend-template/README.md

-# railway-ponder-template
+# railway-ponder-frontend-template

-This is a template for Railway that helps you get started with deploying the [Ponder](https://ponder.sh/) blockchain indexer.
+This is a template for Railway that helps you get started with deploying the [Ponder](https://ponder.sh/) blockchain indexer with a Vite frontend.

 [![Deploy on Railway](https://railway.com/button.svg)](https://railway.com/template/ma-2Wo?referralCode=gzL_8s)